FREE SHIPPING ON ORDERS OVER $250

 Which ingredients mimic the look of sturgeon roe?

 Most vegan caviars use seaweed extract (like agar-agar), tapioca starch, and vegetable charcoal to achieve that familiar glossy black or vibrant orange appearance.
-Brands like Cavi-Art and Kelp Caviar have popularized these alternatives, often enriching them with flavors to evoke the umami notes of real roe.
+Some brands enrich them with flavors to evoke the umami notes of real roe.

 Fun Fact: The "pop" you get from sturgeon roe is unique to its protein structure.
 Vegan pearls can look similar, but rarely replicate that signature burst.